-Currently this business gets a score of 4.7 stars over 5 and the rating is based on 1034 reviews.
+Now this business gets a score of 4.7 stars out of 5 and that rating has been calculated on 1037 reviews.

-You must have seen that its rating is almost the best one, and it is founded on a large number of scores, so we may conclude that the score is quite accurate.
-If many people have bothered to value when they are pleased with the service, it works.
+As you can read, its rating is virtually the best one, and it is founded on a very large number of opinions, so we may think that the score is very faithful.
+If there are many people who bothered to leave their opinion when they've done well with the business, it works.

-As you know, we do not usually stop to place opinions when they are positive and we usually do it only if we've had a problem or issue...
+As you know, we do not usually bother to set feddbacks when they are good and we usually do it only if we have had a problem or incidence...

-This Museum is included in the category of Museum.
+This Tourist Attraction is included in the category of Museum.

 My family stopped in on a rainy day looking for something to do.
 This was such a fun way to spend the day!
 The mansion is gorgeous, and filled with history.
 Inside there is also a small restaurant, Fika that serves Nordic cuisine, mostly lunch fare as well as cocktails, wine and beer.